mertcan79/SensorData/README.md

 - Max value
 - Timestamp of the aggregated datapoint

-The user inserts parameters to shape the resulting data such as sensor ID, measurement type, resampling frequency and the timeframe.
+The user enters parameters to shape the resulting data such as sensor ID, measurement type, resampling frequency and the timeframe.

 3. / endpoint lists all the entries in the sensors table.